Nagendra1997/mesibo-documentation/MesiboCallsFragmentTutorial.md

 As you have implelnted the methods of `MesiboCall.MesiboCallListener` you will find method `MesiboCall_getIncomingAudioCallFragment()`.

-This method return a null Fragment by deafault that means Mesibo default Audio Incoming fragment will be loaded.
-Now, to this if you return you own class that overides `MesiboAudioCallFragment` you will be able to show your own custom fragment when you receive an Audio call.
+This method returns a null Fragment by default that means Mesibo default Audio Incoming fragment will be loaded.
+Now, to this, if you return your class that overrides `MesiboAudioCallFragment` you will be able to show your custom fragment when you receive an Audio call.

 Let's see how this is done -

 #### Create a fragment_audio_cutom.xml

-This xml file will be reponsible for the UI of your custom fragment.
+This XML file will be responsible for the UI of your custom fragment.

 ```java